 The mixture may consist of any number of solids.
 The stress tensor for the solid mixture is the sum of the stresses for all the solids.
-If a bulk modulus is specified for the <solid> material, it will be added to the bulk modulus of the mixture.
+The bulk modulus of the uncoupled solid mixture is the sum of the bulk moduli of the individual <solid> materials.
+A bulk modulus specified outside of the <solid> materials will be ignored.